SCHOOL RULES AND EXPECTATIONS

 Waitākere College students have the right to learn in a safe environment.
 Everyone in this school, both staff and students has the right to be treated with respect

 contacted.
-This is a matter of safety and good sense and important to the impression made by students on our community.
+This is a matter of safety and good sense and important to the impression made by students in our community.

 ✔ It is College policy that students must have permission from the Associate Principal if they wish to bring a motor vehicle to school.
 Permission is granted based on genuine need.
 Normal license conditions apply.